hesabe-tech-team/api2-plugin-woocommerce/README.md

 1. Ensure you have latest version of WooCommerce plugin installed

-2. Unzip and upload contents of the plugin to your /wp-content/plugins/ directory
+2. Unzip and upload Hesabe woocommerce plugin to your /wp-content/plugins/ directory

+    OR

+3. Open wordpress admin panel Plugins->Add New Plugin->Upload plugin , select and upload hesabe plugin

-3. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin through the Plugins->Installed Plugins in admin panel.

+5. To enable the Hesabe payment method
+    a.
+Goto Woocommerce ->Settings ->Payment
+    b.
+Enable Hesabe Online Payment
+    c.
+Select the Payment methods if you select Direct payment method
+    d.
+Enable Demo mode if you are testing with test credentials and disable it while using production      credentials.
+    e.
+Enable Currency converter also if needed.
+    f.
+Save changes.

 == Screenshots ==